lemrey/sdk-nrfxlib/nrf_modem/doc/ug_nrf_modem_porting_os.rst

 The :file:`nrfx/mdk/system_nrf9160.c` file provides a template on how to configure the FPU in both cases.
 The system file also provides several Errata workarounds specific to the chip variant used, which are needed for any secure domain application.

+.. _trace_handling:

+Trace Handling
+**************
+If Nordic Proprietary trace is enabled, the library generates trace data that must be processed by the application.
+The trace data is polled by calling the :c:func:`nrf_modem_os_trace_get` function.
+On success, this fills a structure with the trace header and data.
+The header and data should be processed successively in the selected trace medium (UART/RTT/...), starting with the header before continuing with the trace data from the start of the array.
+Processed data must be freed by calling :c:func:`nrf_modem_trace_processed_callback`.

 Message sequence diagrams
 *************************